Miltonly/Streets/Holloway Terrace

 How far is Holloway Terrace from Toronto?

-The drive to Milton GO Station takes about five minutes, and the train to Union runs roughly 60 minutes, making the total commute around 65 minutes.
-Driving to downtown Toronto takes about an hour via the 401.
+The drive to Milton GO Station takes about five minutes, and the GO train to Union Station runs roughly 65 minutes door to door.

 What's the rental market like on Holloway Terrace?